NFDI4BIOIMAGE/training/_sources/authors/cornelia_wetzker.md

 This presentation gives a short outline of the complexity of data and metadata in the bioimaging universe.
 It introduces NFDI4BIOIMAGE as a newly formed consortium as part of the German 'Nationale Forschungsdateninfrastruktur' (NFDI) and its goals and tools for data management including its current members on TU Dresden campus. &nbsp;

-Tags: Research Data Management, Tu Dresden, Bioimage Data, Nfdi4Bioimage
+Tags: Research Data Management, Nfdi4Bioimage

-Content type: Slide
+Content type: Slides

 [https://zenodo.org/records/10083555](https://zenodo.org/records/10083555)